Registration Start Date:

 Do you need reading strategies? writing strategies? more opportunities for higher order thinking? social emotional strategies?

 If so, read further as to where you can find all of these in one academy.
+This year the SIM Academy is open to all educators, and is not specific to grant funded schools.

-The Strategic Instruction Model (SIM™) Academy provides professional learning in the evidence-based practices, Learning Strategies and Content Enhancement Routines, developed by the University of Kansas Center for Research on Learning (KUCRL).
+The Strategic Instruction Model (SIM™) Academy provides professional learning in the evidence-based practices Learning Strategies and Content Enhancement Routines, developed by the University of Kansas Center for Research on Learning (KUCRL).
 These instructional practices address skills for adolescents to have to be successful in accessing all content areas.
 SIM is one instructional model that provides educators with high leverage practices for both general educators and special educators.
 SIM places students in the middle to design an amazing learning experience.
 In a tiered system of supports, educators implementing SIM Content Enhancement Routines and Learning Strategies, can meet the needs of all students.

 By attending the SIM Academy. educators will earn the SIM Academy Micro-credential and a Level 1 Professional Learning Micro-credential for specific sessions.
 As a result, all educators attending are positioned in the system to demonstrate competency of implementation of an evidence- based practice with fidelity (Level 2), and as a next step, to earn a credential that would provide the individual with the expertise to provide professional development in a specific component of SIM to colleagues (Level 3).
 Both Levels 2 and 3 will be earned by working with a SIM professional developer during the upcoming school year.
+The attributes of professional learning in the Every Student Succeeds Act (ESSA), are to be intensive, sustained, collaborative, job-embedded, data-driven and classroom focused; they are not stand alone, 1-day, or short-term trainings.

 The 2018 Content Teaching Academy sessions begin at 8:30 Monday, June 25 and conclude at noon on Friday, June 29.
 On Monday-Thursday, the daily schedule is set up much like a high school 4x4 block schedule, with two 1.5 hour sessions in the morning and two 1.5 hour sessions in the afternoon.
 Breaks with snacks and beverages are provided between sessions in both the mornings and afternoons.
 Participants who are enrolled in an Academy for graduate credit must attend two additional sessions scheduled from 6:30 to 8:00 pm on Monday and Wednesday evenings.